candycode/qpy/README.md

 ###Python

 * Access the functions in the `qpy` module.
-* Directly access object instances and use
+* Directly access object instances passed from C++
-* QObject constructors to create new instances of QObject-derived types.
+* Use QObject constructors to create new instances of QObject-derived types.

 ```python
 import qpy
 import qpy_user

 qobj = qpy_user.QpyTestObject(3)
 qobj.Print()
 print( qobj.GetValue() )